EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

   documentation cover how to [start a VM from a volume with CLI](https://docs.openstack.org/nova/latest/user/launch-instance-from-volume.html) or [using the Horizon dashboard](https://docs.openstack.org/horizon/latest/user/launch-instances.html)

-- Suspend or shelve instances: Suspending a VM will release CPU and memory usage of a VM but keep a copy of the RAM contents so it can be restored later in time at the exact same state.
+- Suspend or shelve instances: Suspending a VM will pause a VM, releasing CPU and memory, and allowing to resume later in time at the exact same state.
   Shelving shuts down the VM, thus RAM contents will be lost but disk will be kept.
-This releases more resources from the provider while still allows to easily recover the VM back to its previous state.
+This releases more resources from the provider while still allows to easily boot the VM back without losing disk contents.

 - Create snapshot of instances: a snapshot will create a new VM image at your provider that can be used to boot a new instance of the VM with the same